+In this particular case, as an example, English teacher-1 (ET1) and English teacher-4 (ET4) provided students with open-ended questions (Teachers’ Strategies-4, TS-4) to direct and encourage students to achieve critical thinking skill.
+This practice has indicated that the open-ended questions have been identified to help promoting students’ explicit expression of ideas (Tuspekova, Mustaffa & Ismail, 2020).
+However, before moving forward to critical questions, based on the results of observation (Obs.), closed-ended questions were also important to motivate the students to engage in answering the teachers’ questions and to take part in classroom discussion (Obs-ET1, ET3, ET4 & ET5).
+It means that the students should be nurtured (Idek & Othman, 2019) through processes along with the students’ development obtained from both formal schooling and non-formal thinking (Sellars et al., 2018) derived from the students’ real-life experiences (TS-3).
+Also, the real-life experiences (TS-3) has built the students’ critical thinking (CT) and encouraged the students (Almalki, 2019; King et al., 2010) to see and evaluate different phenomena from various point of views (De Bono, 1992; Nikijuluw & Puspitasari, 2018; Sharma & Priyamvada, 2017; Sharma, Priyamvada, & Chetna, 2020).
+In addition, with regard to Teachers’ Strategies-12 (TS-12), the students were provided with guidance in implementing higher order thinking (HOT) skills by providing logical arguments and reasons (Brookhart & Bronowicz; 2010; Tuzlukova, Al-Busaidi, & Burns, 2017; Warliati, Rafli, & Darmahusni, 2019) to support their opinions and presenting relevant evidence to support the answers (Obs-ET1, ET2 & ET3).

-BUILDING STUDENTS’ CRITICAL THINKING
+TEACHERS’ TECHNIQUES IN BUILDING STUDENTS’ CRITICAL THINKING

-The first theme emerging from the classroom observation data is the teachers’ techniques in building students’ CTS.
-Our finding sub-themes emerged from the classroom observation data analysis to portray the teachers’ techniques and main activities in building students’ critical thinking which were divided into three stages, such as the opening stage, core stage, and closing stage.
+The second theme emerging from the classroom observation data is the teachers’ techniques in building students’ critical thinking skills (CTSs).
+Our finding sub-themes emerged from the classroom observation data analysis were aimed at portraying the teachers’ techniques and main activities in building students’ critical thinking which were then divided into three stages (three sub-themes) as suggested by Mirawati & Amri (2013) and Pelenkahu (2017) including pre-activity, whilst-activity, and post-activity.
+For the purpose of this study, through adapting these experts (Mirawati & Amri, 2013; and Pelenkahu, 2017), the learning stages were then named the opening stage, core stage, and closing stage.

-Table 1 presents the opening stage which covered the brainstorming, mind-mapping, showing pictures, singing together and playing games.
-The brainstorming was applied by teachers in early part of learning to introduce learning topics to discuss at scheduled meetings.
-The brainstorming was also done through mentioning the title of the stories, characters, and settings.
-In accordance with the results of teachers’ interviews, brainstorming was very important to prepare students to engage in learning process.
-Meanwhile, results of classroom observation identified that PMI strategies in daily living storytelling activities were applied by the teachers in the English learning process.
-Specifically, learning activities with PMI strategies were carried out through several stages in the process of learning namely brainstorming, analyzing, scoring, and concluding (Sharma & Saarsar, 2017).
-The brainstorming process helped students to gradually follow learning before entering core materials.
+Table 2 presents the opening (preliminary) stage which covered the techniques of brainstorming, mind-mapping, showing pictures, singing together and playing games.
+The brainstorming, for instance, was applied by teachers in early part of learning to introduce learning topics to the students at the scheduled meetings.
+The brainstorming was done through mentioning the title of the stories, characters, and settings.
+In accordance with the results of teachers’ interviews, brainstorming was very important to prepare the students to engage (Wilson, 2016) in learning process.
+Meanwhile, results of classroom observation were also identified that PMI strategies in daily living storytelling activities were carried out by the teachers through several activities, such as analysing, scoring, and concluding (Sharma & Priyamvada, 2017).
+The brainstorming process helped the students to gradually follow learning before entering the core materials.
 With brainstorming technique, students were stimulated to explore ideas related to knowledge they knew about materials being discussed.
-It indicated that brainstorming focused on developing students’ ideas and preparing the students to engage in the learning topics (Al-Khatib, 2012).
+It indicated that brainstorming was focused on developing students’ ideas and preparing the students to engage in the learning topics (Al-Khatib, 2012).
+Details of the teachers’ techniques in the opening stage are presented in Table 2.

-TABLE 1.
+TABLE 2.
 Teachers’ techniques and main activities in the opening stage